-2. Rehabilitation Set-Aside:
+2.3.
+Rehabilitation Set-Aside:

-- a) Up to \$1,300,000 of the state LIHTC ceiling is reserved for developments participating in the Rehabilitation Set-Aside. - b) This set-aside is for one hundred percent (100%) rehabilitation developments only.
-Adaptive Reuse will not be allowed in this set-aside. - c) Rehabilitation developments having a current vacancy rate of 30% or greater will not be allowed to participate in the Rehabilitation Set-Aside.
-These developments must compete in the General Set-Aside.
+- a) Up to \$1,500,000 \$1,300,000 of the state LIHTC ceiling is initially reserved for developments participating in the Rehabilitation Set-Aside. - b) This Set-Aside is for one hundred percent (100%) rehabilitation developments only.
+Adaptive Reuse developments will not be allowed in this Set-Aside. - c) Rehabilitation developments having a current vacancy rate of 30% or greater will not be allowed to participate in the Rehabilitation Set-Aside.
+These developments must compete in the General or Underserved Counties Set-Aside.

-3. Rural Housing Service (RHS) Set-Aside:
+3.4.
+Rural Housing Service (RHS) Set-Aside:

-- a) Up to \$800,000 of the state LIHTC ceiling is reserved for the exclusive use of eligible RHS developments; - b) In order to compete within the RHS Set-Aside: - i.
+- a) Up to \$800,000 of the state LIHTC ceiling is initially reserved for the exclusive use of eligible RHS developments; - b) In order to compete within the RHS Set-Aside: - i.
 The development must have been selected for RHS 514, 515, or 516 funding as evidenced by a letter from the RHS State Multifamily Housing Director. - ii.
 The applicant must be qualified to do business in the State of South Carolina, as evidenced by having a status of "Good Standing" with the South Carolina Secretary of State's Office.

-4. Nonprofit Set-Aside:
+4.5.
+Nonprofit Set-Aside: